 What do you do with extra grapes?
 You can cut them up and toss them in a chicken salad – yes, I love that, but did you know you can also roast them?
 Yup, that’s right…just like vegetables, roasted grapes (and other fruits) are absolutely amazing.

 When you heat the grapes at a high temperature, the natural sugars concentrate and the flavor intensifies.
-I think the grapes become sweeter and a bit more savory as well.
+The grapes become sweeter and a bit more savory as well.

 I’ve roasted grapes before and tossed them in a salad, but I decided to try them this time with chicken.
 Chicken with roasted grapes and rosemary – sweet and savory – is a perfect fall meal that cooks in one pan!